iee-ihu-gr-course1941/ADISE21_quarto/design.md

 * create: create session.
 * read: return all active and waiting sessions.
 * read-one: return info of session (used along with placements for the games state)
-* join: validate game isnt full, player2 joins game, game is now considered full and starts
+* join:validate players arent in other game, player2 joins game, game is now considered full and starts
+* end-game: game ends

 * remaining-pieces: returns remaing pieces by comparing the placements of the session to the absolute pieces